black-ochre-data-labs/initialise_project/README.md

 By default:

+- The most basic structure for an integrated RMarkdown and Snakemake workflow will be created
+    - This includes `analysis/_site.yml` where any subsequent analyses can be added to the compiled html
+    - `analysis/index.Rmd` with a basic YAML header, references and `sessionInfo()`
+    - An empty `reference.bib` file for citations
+    - A basic `Snakefile` and directory structure for Snakemake
 - An RStudio project file will be created
 - A git repository will be initialised
 - A README.md file will be created